 One-tank-journey: How far can you go on one tank of diesel in the Isuzu KB300?

 Port Elizabeth to Ann’s Villa (via Zuurberg Pass)

 Detours and stops on the way to Ann’s Villa

-Zuurberg Mountain Inn: Stop at Zuurberg Mountain Inn and grab a nibble and a drink.
-There are also hiking trails and guided horse rides in the vicinity of Zuurberg Mountain Inn which fall under Addo Elephant National Park.
+Zuurberg Mountain Village: Stop at Zuurberg Mountain Village and grab a nibble and a drink.
+There are also hiking trails and guided horse rides in the vicinity of Zuurberg Mountain Village which fall under Addo Elephant National Park.
 There are different trails, from one hour (R235 per person) to five hours (R350 per person).
 For more information, click here.